tianbao-li/HUCN/README.md

 # HUCN
-# Hierarchical Unbiased Constraints-Enhanced Cross-Domain 3D model Retrieval
 Implementation of the paper: [Hierarchical Unbiased Constraints-Enhanced Cross-Domain 3D model Retrieval (TCSVT)](https://ieeexplore.ieee.org/document/10101863).

 ## Citation
 Please consider citing the paper if you find our research helpful: